orionrobots/orionrobots.github.io/wiki/pic.md

 ---
 layout: page
 title: PIC
+tags: [electronics]
 date: 2005-05-28 23:47:41
 ---
-PIC - acronym for a Peripheral Interface Controller, Programmable Interrupt Controller and more often these days, a common group of [microcontrollers](/wiki/microcontrollers).
+This has been used as an acronym for a Peripheral Interface Controller and Programmable Interrupt Controller.
+However, it is most often used for a common brand of [microcontrollers](/wiki/microcontrollers) by the Microchip corporation.